-We offer a $45 per week discount for campers registering for multiple weeks.
+We offer a $40 per week discount for campers registering for multiple weeks and siblings.
 (Our goal is to get as many kids out into nature as possible.
 If our fees present a financial hardship, please contact us as we do have scholarships/reduced pricing available.)

 All payments are fully refundable prior to May 1 (less deposit).
 After May 1, a refund is only available if we can fill your camper’s spot off our wait list.